dimasdwi-s/Uber-New-York-Trip/README.md

 3. Analyze Demand of Uber.
 4. Which Base Number Gets Popular by Month Name.
 5. Cross Analysis.
-6. Spatial Analysis on Demand.
-7. Analyze Uber Pickups Each Month.
+6. Analyze Uber Pickups Each Month.
-8. Analyze Rush in New York City.
+7. Analyze Rush in New York City.